 Dick Palmer and Bill Dorsey died this year.
 We will miss them.

-As told by one of his fellow interns who is now a very old man, Kitimura was one of the best interns the Pennsylvania Hospital ever had; diligent, dependable, intelligent and infinitely polite.
+As told by one of his fellow interns who is now a very old man, Kitamura was one of the best interns the Pennsylvania Hospital ever had; diligent, dependable, intelligent and infinitely polite.
 He married one of the hospital's nurses, and they tended to keep to themselves, especially in 1941, as war clouds began to gather.
 About two months before Pearl Harbor, both of them mysteriously disappeared.
-Kitimura's wife later wrote one of her friends that they were in Japan.
+Kimura's wife later wrote one of her friends that they were in Japan.
 After the war, it was learned that she had been placed in a concentration camp as an enemy alien, and when released, had divorced him.

-Still later, it was learned that Kitimura had a distinguished medical career in Japan.
+Still later, it was learned that Kimura had a distinguished medical career in Japan.
 He kept up a minimal sort of correspondence with his old intern pals, inviting them to visit if they were ever in Japan.

 In 1985 one of them did so, going to the largest hospital in Tokyo to inquire.
 Great silence ensued; unfortunately, the revered and distinguished physician had recently died.
 You knew, of course, that he was the Emperor's personal physician.